majestic53/dmg/README.md

 ## Build from source

-`DMG` is dependant on the `SDL2` library.
+This project is dependant on the SDL2 library.
 If you are on a Debian-based systems, install this library using apt:

 ```bash
 sudo apt-get install libsdl2-dev